reonyanarticle/mtgproxy/README.md

 #### Note

-I only checked it on Mac OS, so if there is a problem on Windows or Linux, I would appreciate it if you could issue a report.
+I have only confirmed that it works on Mac OS, so if you find any problems on Windows or Linux, I would appreciate it if you could report them.

 ### Installing